 Scotty Phillip Cemetery - Google Maps

 If you take County Rd 908 off State Hwy 1806 you’ll find this creepy cemetery located in Fort Pierre.
-The cemetery was started when five of Scotty Phillip's kids preceded him in death.
-He buried them all here and was buried next to them when he passed away.
+This cemetery was started when five of Scotty Phillip's kids preceded him in death and he buried them all here.
+Scotty was also buried next to them when he passed away.
 The land the family was buried on then became what is presently known as the Scotty Phillips Cemetery.
 You can dare visit the cemetery at night to experience the strange sounds and eerie feelings that many have claimed occur here, although we don't see why you'd want to.

 Roaring Fork Motor Trail (Great Smokey Mountains National Park)

 Roaring Fork Motor Trail - photo by cbfinn_99 (TripAdvisor) - source: autosimple.com